Capillary/ecom-api-document/source/includes/_order.md

-Retrieves shipment ids and order ids the merchant based on the input parameters.
+Retrieves shipment ids and order ids of the merchant based on the input parameters.

 ### Resource Information